Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/recipes/README.md

      ![image](../../../../../../images/results-csv.png)

- 6. Alternatively, the provided [parameter file](./parameter-files) can be used to execute the recipe using [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) with the following command.
+ 6. Alternatively, create a paratemetr file or use the provided [sample parameter file](./parameter-files) to execute the recipe using [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 Be sure to populate the parameter values in the parameter file.
     -  Local Template
      ```
      az deployment group create \